awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-attaching-volume.md

 You can attach an available EBS volume to one or more of your instances that is in the same Availability Zone as the volume\.

+For information about adding EBS volumes to your instance at launch, see [Instance block device mapping](block-device-mapping-concepts.md#instance-block-device-mapping)\.

 **Prerequisites**
 + Determine how many volumes you can attach to your instance\.
 For more information, see [Instance volume limits](volume_limits.md)\.
 + If a volume is encrypted, it can only be attached to an instance that supports Amazon EBS encryption\.
 For more information, see [Supported instance types](EBSEncryption.md#EBSEncryption_supported_instances)\.